 Natural Gas Innovation Act

 The Natural Gas Innovation Act is a Minnesota law that passed in June 2021 with bipartisan support.
-Originally proposed by CenterPoint Energy in 2020 that would establish a regulatory framework to enable the state’s investor-owned natural gas utilities to provide customers with access to renewable energy resources and innovative technologies — reducing greenhouse gas emissions and advancing the state’s clean energy future.
+Originally proposed by CenterPoint Energy, this landmark law establishes a regulatory framework to enable the state’s investor-owned natural gas utilities to provide customers with access to renewable energy resources and innovative technologies — reducing greenhouse gas emissions and advancing the state’s clean energy future.

-Specifically, the Natural Gas Innovation Act would allow a natural gas utility to submit an “alternative resource plan” for approval by the Minnesota Public Utilities Commission.
+Specifically, the Natural Gas Innovation Act allows a natural gas utility to submit an “innovation plan” for approval by the Minnesota Public Utilities Commission.
 CenterPoint Energy expects to submit its first innovation plan to the Commission in 2022.

-An alternative resource plan could propose the use of renewable energy resources and innovative technologies such as:
+An innovation plan could propose the use of renewable energy resources and innovative technologies such as:

-- Renewable natural gas (produces energy from organic materials such as landfill waste, wastewater, agricultural manure, food waste, agricultural or forest waste)
+- Renewable natural gas (produces energy from organic materials such as wastewater, agricultural manure, food waste, agricultural or forest waste)

 - Renewable hydrogen gas (produces energy from water through electrolysis with renewable electricity such as solar)